thibauts/node-upnp-device-client/README.md

 ==================
 ### A simple and versatile UPnP device client

 This module can query UPnP devices descriptions, service descriptions and call actions on services.
-It doesn't implement event subscriptions for now, but I'm open to pull requests.
+It also provides a simple interface to subscribe to UPnP services events.

 Installation
 ------------